 Sober College’s Expertise in Dual-Diagnosis Treatment

 Sober College blends mental health and substance abuse treatment to provide an integrated therapeutic experience for all clients.
-By offering a variety of assessments and clinical treatments in order to identify and treat substance abuse and mental health disorders simultaneously, Sober College’s dual diagnosis treatment center ensures our clients have the opportunity to achieve lasting sobriety—this sets us apart from other treatment centers.
+By offering a variety of assessments and clinical treatments in order to identify and treat substance abuse and mental health disorders simultaneously, Sober College’s dual-diagnosis treatment programs ensures our clients have the opportunity to achieve lasting sobriety—this sets us apart from other treatment centers.

 1. Truly Individualized Care

 - Your child’s treatment plan is developed with consideration of their unique needs.
 With an initial assessment and on-going treatment team meetings, we determine the best approach to your child’s recovery and adapt to meet their changing needs as they move through the different phases of our program.

-- Although the road to recovery may be similar for many people, we make sure that your child’s individual experiences, history, and needs are at the center of everything we provide.
+- Although the road to recovery may be similar for many people, we make sure that your child’s individual experiences, history, and needs are at the center of their treatment program.

 2. Hand-Picked, Personalized Treatment Team

 - Each client is assigned their own personalized treatment team consisting of treatment professionals who will work with him or her throughout the recovery process.
 This team will have an intimate knowledge of your child’s needs in recovery and be able to provide the most comprehensive care possible.
 Although our entire staff is available to your child in treatment, this close-knit team of treatment professionals will get to know your child and their needs at an in-depth level.

 - The personalized treatment team will consist of a therapist, counselor, and academic coach who are hand-picked based on a client’s unique needs.
-The team also develops a personalized health fitness plan and psychiatric and neuropsychological treatment plan (if applicable).
-Together this team ensures that all aspects of your child’s stay at Sober College helps them down a productive, positive path to recovery and living their best life.
+The team also develops a personalized health fitness plan, along with a psychiatric and neuropsychological treatment plan (if applicable).
+Together, this team ensures that all aspects of your child’s stay at Sober College helps them down a productive, positive path to recovery and living their best life.